Updated: Oct 18

 (Mendoza & Amsler, 2017; Lim & Davies, 2014; Xiong & Xiaoming, 2018).

 Prevention of distension of veins with blood and varicose veins.
 Distention of veins over time can lead to more permanent damage of the veins and valves within them - this is the cause and progression of varicose veins long term.
 Compression stockings can be used as a treatment for varicose veins

 Prevention of connective tissues from filling with excess edema or fluid, ie. swelling.
 Overtime swelling in the tissues can lead to local impaired skin and connective tissue health.
 This is a factor in achey, heavy and tired sensations in legs.

 Here at The Nest we offer fittings for medical grade compression stockings, including maternity specific compression stockings.
 Stockings come in knee high, thigh high, or a full pantyhose option.
 There are a few colours to choose from - black, navy blue, caramel, anthracite, or cranberry.

-It is always important to check with your doctor, midwife, or primary care provider before starting compression therapy.
-Your care provider can give you a prescription for medical compression garments.
+Please note it is always important to check with your doctor, midwife, or primary care provider before starting compression therapy.
+Your care provider can give you a prescription for medical compression garments when necessary.

 Some insurance companies will cover medical grade compression stockings with a prescription from your doctor or midwife.
-You can check with your insurance provider to see if you have coverage.
-We do not provide direct billing for medical compression, but a receipt will be provided which you can submit to your insurance provider for reimbursement.
+Check with your insurance provider to see if you have coverage.
+We do not provide direct billing for medical compression, but a receipt will be provided, which you can submit to your insurance provider for reimbursement.

 What people are saying: